jcyuen1995/ZapCommerce/README.md

 # ZapCommerce
 PSD conversion into a website

+## About
+Demonstrates:
-- demonstrates responsive web development using @media queries
+- responsive web development using @media queries
 - contains inline javascript to develop simple hamburger menu
 - uses flexbox to create a layout